palatok/next-jwt-auth/README.md

 };

 /**
+ * Next, we create the React Context and Context Provider
+ * using our own User type.
+ *
- * Next, we create the React Context and Context Provider using our own User type.
-The reason why you need to create the context is because, you need to tell the User type to the library, Otherwise the library cannot infer the User type (will explain later below)
+ * The reason why you need to create the context is because,
+ * you need to tell the User type to the library.
+ *
+ * Otherwise the library cannot infer the User type
+ * (will explain later below)
  */
 export const { JWTAuthContext, JWTAuthProvider } =
   createJWTAuthProvider<LoggedInUser>();

 /**
  * (Optional)
  * This is just a custom hook to easily access the JWTAuthContext.
-You can skip this and use useContext(JWTAuthContext) in your component, but this approach is more clean.
+ * You can skip this and use useContext(JWTAuthContext)
+ * in your component, but this approach is more clean.
  */
 export const useJWTAuthContext = () => {
   const context = useContext(JWTAuthContext);